ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/technical_specification.md

 ## 2.0 Description

 Selective Editing is a method for highlighting respondants which have a large impact on further data processing.
 By applying this method the efficiency of micro-editing is greatly improved.
+Note that selective editing does not actually alter the input values.

 ## 3.0 Method Input and Output